Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-4.md

     ![Cookie Headers Download](../images/tutorial01_download_obj_file_01.png "Cookie Headers Download")

 3. Click **Send**.
 You should see a screen similar to the following image.
 In the response area, click Save Response > Save to a file.
-Save the file as box.obj, when prompted.
+Save the file as *box.obj*, when prompted.

     ![Download Result](../images/tutorial01_download_obj_file_02.png "Download Result")